Walk through Paintings: Egocentric World Models from Internet Priors: Method

-where $Z_{t_s}$ is the timestep embedding of $t_s$, and $F_i(\cdot)$ is the block-specific projection used by the base model.
-For humanoid control, where many body parts are not visible in the camera view, we additionally include the embedding of the initial agent state (obtained by the same projection mechanism) $Z_s$:
+\textbf{Initial State Ambiguity in Humanoids.} For humanoid control, where many body parts are not visible in the camera view, we additionally include the embedding of the initial agent state $Z_s$:

-This simple additive formulation makes the modulation parameters frame-specific and action-aligned, while preserving architectural compatibility with both U-Net–based and DiT-based video diffusion models.
-Despite its simplicity, this strategy yields fine-grained motion control in both low-DoF and high-DoF settings, demonstrating that an action signal can be injected effectively through the existing timestep-conditioning pathway.
+This simple formulation makes the modulation parameters frame-specific and action-aligned, while preserving architectural compatibility with both U-Net–based and DiT-based video diffusion models.
+Despite its simplicity, this strategy yields fine-grained motion control in both low-DoF and high-DoF settings, while allowing extreme generalization.